 Starting with Green Island National Park, a 6000-year-old coral cay easily accessible from

 You have 2 hours to wander around the island.
 Discover Snorkeling straight off the beach.
 Meanwhile, keep an eye out for Green Sea Turtles.
 They love to eat the seagrass which surrounds the island.

-Next, grab an ice-cold drink, build some sandcastles or work on your suntan.
+Next, grab an ice-cold drink, build sandcastles, or work on your suntan.